 Now you've wrapped your head around geofencing, let's take a look at geotargeting.
 Geofencing and geo-targeting are often thrown around interchangeably, but they have clear distinctions.

-Geo-targeting goes a step further from geofencing.
+Geo-targeting goes a step further from geofencing marketing.
 Here you specify a country, city, or a wider area where all people will be targeted.
 However, here you not only specify the consumer's location but also define other parameters by which your DSP or any other software with the geo-targeting feature will form an audience to show your ad.

 For example, you own a pizza restaurant.
 You have just introduced a new vegan pizza.
 You want to target those within the same district where your restaurant is located to come and try your new pizza.
 However, you know not everyone will want to try it.
-So you may decide to add additional criteria such as people with interests in health, dieting, animal rights, vegetarian diets, environmental issues, etc.

 With geo-targeting, you can set additional parameters and refine your targeted audience within your selected geographical area.